Recently, in an executive program on leadership, a professor elicited a lot of laughs by telling the following joke:

 Supervisory support comes up as the strongest factor for an employee’s engagement that relates to perceived leadership.
 Organisations with transformational leadership are also found to be the most engaged amongst the rest.

-Other elements of leadership like trust in one’s manager/leader, ethics of the leadership team, supervisory coaching, leader-member exchange, and the empowering behaviour of the leader – have all shown a strong positive correlation to engagement.
+Other elements of leadership like trust in one’s manager/leader, ethics of the leadership team, supervisory coaching, leader-member exchange, and the empowering behavior of the leader – have all shown a strong positive correlation to engagement.

 5. Organizational interventions or activities (extraneous resources)